Extract (film): Plot

 Joel meets with Adler and his associates to discuss the terms of the settlement for Step.
 The workers, believing that the meeting is about a buy-out of the factory by General Mills, organize a strike.
 Frustrated by Adler's uncompromising negotiating style and the growing disrespect from his employees, Joel storms out and goes home—where Suzie admits her affair with Brad.
 Joel admits to Suzie that he hired Brad to do it, then leaves after arguing with his wife.

 Joel moves into a motel, where he spots Cindy, staying in another room.
 When he goes to her room, he notices a purse stolen from one of his employees, along with other stolen items, and realizes that Cindy is not only a thief, but is also behind many of the company's problems.
-Joel threatens to call the police, but softens when Cindy breaks down in tears.
+Joel threatens to call the police but softens when Cindy breaks down in tears.
 Cindy promises to talk to Step and get him to drop the lawsuit.
 Ultimately, the two spend the night together.
-The next morning, Cindy disappears, but leaves the stolen items behind.
+The next morning, Cindy disappears but leaves the stolen items behind.

-Step meets with Joel at the factory, where he offers to drop the lawsuit if Joel promotes him to floor manager.
-Meanwhile, Nathan stops by Joel's house, making Suzie lose her temper and finally tell him what she really thinks of him.
+Step meets with Joel at the factory and offers to drop the lawsuit if Joel promotes him to floor manager.
+Meanwhile, Nathan stops by Joel's house again, making Suzie lose her temper and finally tell him what she really thinks of him.
 Just as she finishes her tirade, he collapses and dies; feeling guilty, Suzie attends the funeral, where she runs into Joel.
 After an awkward moment, the two agree to share a ride.
-It is revealed that Cindy has stolen Adler's luxury car, leaving him Step's truck in its place.
+It is revealed that Cindy has stolen Adler's luxury car, leaving Step's truck in its place.